Tangasseri

-Tangasseri or Thangassery is a heavily populated beach area on the shores of the Arabian Sea in Kollam city, Kerala, India.
+Tangasseri or Thangassery (Thangi) is a heavily populated beach area on the shores of the Arabian Sea in Kollam city, Kerala, India.

 Location

 Tangasseri is located about 5 km from the city centre and 71 km from Thiruvananthapuram, the state capital.
 Archaeologists recently discovered Chinese coins and other artefacts along the coast, which reveal the historic background of the location.
 Kollam Port makes Tangasseri an important place on the world maritime map.

 History

 In 1502, the Portuguese were the first Europeans to establish a trading centre in Tangasseri and the area soon became a major centre for the pepper trade.
 Tangasseri's St Thomas Fort, built by the Portuguese in 1517, was destroyed in the subsequent wars with the Dutch.

 In 1661, the Dutch took possession of the city.
 The remains of both the Dutch and Portuguese forts can still be seen in Tangasseri.
 In the 18th century, the kingdom of Travancore first conquered Kollam, followed by the British in 1795.
 Tangasseri remains an Anglo-Indian settlement in character, though there are few Anglo-Indians in the population.
 Tangassery was a part of Malabar District during British Raj.

 The Infant Jesus Cathedral in Tangasseri an old Portuguese-built church, remains as a memento of Portuguese rule.
 The old cathedral was demolished and replaced by a new cathedral at a cost of around ₹4.5 crore; it was consecrated and blessed on 3 December 2005.
 The metallic cross on the top is one of the largest crosses in India.